anyuz/InsightProject/README.md

-# DevOps for AI applications: CI and CD with Docker, Kubernetes and Jenkins
+# DevOps for AI applications: CI,CD with Docker,Kubernetes and Jenkins

 ## Project Idea
 Implement a advanced Continous Integration (CI) with peformence A/B testing and Continous Delivery (CD) pipeline for an web AI application App on Flask.